iotaledger/bee-rfcs/text/0035-logging.md

 - Date in the `%Y-%m-%d` format e.g. `2020-05-25`;
 - Time in the `%H:%M:%S` format e.g. `10:23:03`;
 - Target e.g. `bee_node::node`;
-    - The default target - module path - is preferred but can be overridden if needed;
+    - The default target is preferred but can be overridden if needed;
 - Level e.g. `INFO`;
 - Message e.g. `Initializing...`;